szaboildi/nutrition-rag/README.md

   {...}
 ]
 ```
-7. Make sure to set the `force_replace_collection` parameter in the `parameters.toml` file to `"True"` (as a string) and that the `client_source` parameter points to either your local device (`":memory:"`) or a Qdrant Cloud cluster that you have writing access to.
+10. Make sure to set the `force_replace_collection` parameter in the `parameters.toml` file to `"True"` (as a string) and that the `client_source` parameter points to either your local device (`":memory:"`) or a Qdrant Cloud cluster that you have writing access to.
 Make sure that `collection_name` is set to a name of your chosing (if it already exists, it will be overwritten).
-8. Run `rag_pipeline.py` script with
+11. Run the `rag_pipeline.py` script with
 ```
-python src/nutritionrag/rag_pipeline.py
+uv run src/nutritionrag/rag_pipeline.py
 ```
-9. Rebuild the docker image with
+12. Rebuild the docker image (this takes about 5-10 minutes) with
 ```
 docker build --tag=nutritionrag:local .
 ```
-10. Run the new docker image with (this might take a minute or two)
+13. Run the new docker image (this might take a minute or two until the interface appears) with
 ```
 docker run -it --env-file .env -p 8080:8080 nutritionrag:local
 ```